EricM96/CryptoLight/README.md

 are highly insecure.
 These devices are often much smaller than a traditional computer and do not have access to the computational resources necessary to implement the security mechanisms common to the Internet.
-Medical technology is often used as an example to illustrate the shortcomings of Internet of Things security.
+Medical technology is often used as an example to illustrate the deficiencies of Internet of Things security.
 While having embedded medical technology, such as pacemakers, connected to the Internet is highly desirable to health care professionals in order to give them access to real-time, potentially life-saving data, you do not want